-Here’s a question that many women have asked, or at least thought about: Do men really need sex, as in gotta have it?
-What happens when “headaches” becomes an issue?
+Here’s a question that many women have asked, or at least thought about: Do men really need sex, as in – gotta have it?
+What happens when “headaches” become an issue?
 Fairytales aside, we can’t always be on the same page.
 I asked Cathy for clarification about this provocative subject.

-We have our work cut out for us between female hormones and male testosterone; sometimes the twain definitely do not meet.
-In our youth it seems everything is high functioning for men and women, but as we age, there’s a shift.
-How we deal with the shift is crucial to the health of our relationship.
-I’ve heard before that men associate love with sex, and it was eye-opening at the time.
-I had never thought of it that way, but it’s real.
-It’s important to address our sexual preferences, otherwise infidelity could become a byproduct.
-It’s almost a given.
-Who needs the extra stress?
-Communication, understanding and nurtured desire play huge roles.
-A good tube of lube couldn’t hurt either!
+Between female hormones and male testosterone, we have our work cut out for us; sometimes the twain definitely do not meet.
+In our youth, it seems everything is high functioning for men and women, but as we age, a shift happens.
+How we deal with that shift is crucial to the health of our relationship.
+I had heard prior that men associate love with sex.
+It was eye-opening.
+I had never thought of it in those terms before, but, it’s a very real thing.
+It’s significant for partners to address sexual preferences, otherwise, infidelity could become a byproduct.
+It’s practically a given.
+Who needs one more stress added to the mix?
+I’m guessing, no one.

 *(Cathy Chambliss: 310-303-9132.
 Tell her I sent you.)